yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-setup.md

 1. Click **Configure & Enable Disaster Recovery** or, if DR has already been set up for a database, **Create Disaster Recovery Config**.

+1. Enter a name for the DR configuration.

-1. Select the universe to use as the DR replica, then click **Next: Select Databases**.
+1. Select the universe to use as the DR replica

+1. Click **Next: Select Databases**.

 1. Select the databases to be copied to the DR replica for disaster recovery.